 |Faculty||Faculty of Health Sciences & Medicine|

-1. Describe personal, social, cultural, psychological, environmental and political factors influencing food and food use, food habits and diet and lifestyle.
+1. Describe personal, social, cultural, psychological, and environmental factors influencing food and food use, food habits and diet and lifestyle.

-2. Describe Australia's past, current and future food- and nutrition-related health issues and priorities.
+2. Describe past, current and future food- and nutrition-related health issues and priorities in Australia and internationally.

-5. Assess nutritional implications of changes to the food supply on individuals, groups and populations.
+5. Describe food systems and the nutritional implications of changes to the food supply on individuals, groups and populations.

-7. Describe and apply cultural awareness, nutrition issues and current policy and implementation frameworks for the Aboriginal and Torres Strait Islander and Culturally and Linguistically Diverse (CALD) communities.
+6. Describe cultural awareness, nutrition issues and current policy and implementation frameworks for Aboriginal and Torres Strait Islander and other culturally and linguistically diverse communities.

 7. Describe the governance of dietetic practice, including professional regulation, scope and ethical practice requirements.